 In your second and final year you’ll be able to select from a portfolio of subject options, allowing you to create a curriculum that favours your own interests, passions, and career aspirations.
 You’ll also complete a five or 30-week placement, depending on the length of course you choose, which will reinforce your CV, build a network of professional contacts, and ultimately enhance your career prospects after graduation.

-97% of our final year students said that our staff are good at explaining things.
+95% of our final year students who study anthropology courses agree our staff are good at explaining things.
 Join us on live chat or register to come and meet us at an open day.

 We have three different anthropology programmes at BU, which offer a balanced foundation in the discipline at large.
 The three anthropology programmes differ only in the weighing of the archaeological, biological, or social and cultural perspectives on studying human life and human experience in past and present.
 When making your choice, we suggest that you consider the following programme specialisation: